EliteSoba/AoSRando/README.md

 With these codes on, by pressing L+R+A+Start and then suspending, you get sent back to the starting room (which has been changed to always be a save room in Castle Corridor)

 ## Usage
 For now, there's just a rough command line interface.
-Usage involves downloaded NodeJS (unsure of what minimum version is supported) and running:
+Either download and run the appropriate binary or download NodeJS (unsure of what minimum version is supported) and run:
 ```
 node randomizer.js
 ```